aidanlim90/calculator/README.md

 # Calculator

 This repository contains the solution for calculator interview assessment.
-It is converting **infix to postfix** to make it machine readable then evalute the postfix expression with **stack parser**.
+It converts **infix to postfix** to make it machine readable then evaluate the postfix expression with **stack parser**.
 Example-PostfixToInfixExample.png and StackParserExample.png in the repository.

 # Time Taken
 6 hours 10 min.